Mizkif

-Mizkif, also known as Matthew Rinaudo (born 16 February 1995), is an American Twitch streamer and YouTuber.
-He was a founder of the gaming organization One True King.
+Matthew Rinaudo (born February 16, 1995) better known as Mizkif, is an American Twitch streamer and YouTuber.
+He is a founder of the gaming organization One True King.
 He was named Best Just Chatting Streamer at the 2021 Streamer Awards.

 Early life

-Mizkif was born on February 16, 1995, and grew up in Montclair, New Jersey.
+Matthew Rinaudo was born on February 16, 1995 and grew up in Montclair, New Jersey.
 He is of Italian descent.

 Career

 2016–2020: Early career

 Mizkif began streaming in 2016.
 He streamed to a relatively small community until 2018, when he gained popularity for serving as a cameraman for fellow streamer Paul "Ice Poseidon" Denino.

 On April 30, 2019, Mizkif and fellow Twitch streamer and friend Esfand were banned in response to an incident that occurred at PAX East between them and Jenna "Meowri", a streamer and cosplayer, where Mizkif and Esfand made an insensitive joke towards Meowri during a livestream.
 They were then unbanned seven days later.